My Guinea travel summary:

 When it comes to tourism, Guinea doesn’t offer many landmarks, classic attractions or memorable things to do.
 Instead, it gave me unconventional and difficult adventure, demanding a lot of patience.

-Patience is great value
+Patience is a great value

 I quickly completed the border formalities when crossing from Guinea-Bissau.
 Soon after, I was seated in the next Peugeot sept-place bush taxi that would take me to the first major village in Guinea for just a few Guinean francs.
 On this occasion, the waiting time to fill up the vehicle was less than an hour and, apart from military checkpoints, there were no significant inconveniences.